swiftlang/swift-foundation/Proposals/NNNN-uuid-versions.md

 }
 ```

-The closure receives an `OutputSpan<UInt8>` backed by the UUID's 16-byte storage.
+The closure receives an `OutputRawSpan` backed by the UUID's 16-byte storage.
 If the closure writes fewer or more than 16 bytes, the initializer traps.
 If the closure throws, the error is propagated with its original type.

 ### `version` and `variant` properties